-The research was conducted in accordance with the tenets of the Declaration of Helsinki.
-This study resulted from the research with the ethical code (Ethical code #IR.HUMS.REC.1399.032), approved by the ethics committee of Hormozgan University of Medical Sciences, Bandar Abbas, Iran.
+The research was carried out in compliance with the principles outlined in the Declaration of Helsinki.
+This study resulted from the research with the ethical code (Ethical code #IR.HUMS.
+REC.1399.032), approved by the ethics committee of Hormozgan University of Medical Sciences, Bandar Abbas, Iran.
 Ethical issues (including plagiarism, data fabrication, and double publication) have been completely observed by the authors.
 Accordingly, written informed consent was taken from all participants before any intervention.